code-hy/udacity-spark-data-lakes/README.md

 Project Summary
 As a data engineer on the STEDI Step Trainer team, you'll need to extract the data produced by the STEDI Step Trainer sensors and the mobile app, and curate them into a data lakehouse solution on AWS so that Data Scientists can train the learning model.

-Your project work will be evaluated against this rubric.
-Take a moment to review the requirements of the rubric now, and while you're working on your project to make sure you're meeting all the requirements for deliverables.

 Flow
 ![image](https://github.com/code-hy/udacity-spark-data-lakes/assets/82032854/0aed8eee-95ba-4476-9000-3e1cfd855f29)